 - Keep your neck and head stable as you inhale and tilt your tailbone up and back, taking your sit bones toward the sky.

-- On your exhale, curl your pubic bone forward and underneath yourself.
+- On your exhale, curl your pelvis forward and underneath yourself.

 - Flow with your breath and keep the motion isolated to your lumbar spine as your tailbone emphasizes the movement.